Organisations supporting the armed forces

 Covenant Grant Scheme

 The Government’s Covenant Fund allocates £10 million per year to fund projects which support and deliver the aims of the Covenant.
 Public bodies, charities, schools and armed forces units can apply.
-The funding priorities for 2017-18 are:
+The funding priorities have included:

 - families in stress